MicrosoftDocs/appcenter-docs/docs/general/azure-subscriptions.md

 ## App Center permissions for the subscription

-App center is added as a contributor to the subscription.
-The Contributor role lets App Center create and manage resources of all types.
-It doesn’t allow App Center to provide access to resources.
+In your subscription, you may find App Center is added as a **contributor**.
+This doesn't mean App Center has direct access to your resources.
+Instead, this permission lets App Center create and manage resources on your behalf in order to use our services.

-The Contributor access is used to create billable resources, storage account when the export functionality is used, etc.
+For example, export functionality requires permission to create billable resources such as storage account.

 ## Remove an existing Azure Subscription